 |findstr||fallback search tool available on Windows.
 Not recommended - just use the built-in Sublime Text search instead.||

-You need to choose the engine you want to use in the configuration file.
-The default is the one available on every system, but easily the worst.
+You need to choose the engine that you want to use in the configuration file.
+The default is the one that available on every system, but it is easily the worst.

 Configuration is stored in a separate, user-specific

 SearchInProject.sublime-settings file.
 See the default file for configuration options; links to both could be

 Preferences -> Package Settings -> Search In Project.

 If Search In Project has problems with locating executables in Mac, install the Fix Mac Path plugin.